Elias Koutsoupias

 My research interests include algorithmic aspects of game theory, economics and networks, online algorithms, decision-making under uncertainty, design and analysis of algorithms, computational complexity.

-I received the Gödel Prize of theoretical computer science in 2012 for my work on the price of anarchy, in reference to laying the foundations of algorithmic game theory.
-I was also the recipient of the ERC Advanced Grant “Algorithms, Games, Mechanisms, and the Price of Anarchy”.
+I was awarded the Gödel Prize in theoretical computer science for my foundational work on the price of anarchy, a key concept in algorithmic game theory.
+I am also a recipient of the ERC Advanced Grant, “Algorithms, Games, Mechanisms, and the Price of Anarchy.”

-I previously held faculty positions at the University of California, Los Angeles (UCLA), and the University of Athens.
-I studied at the National Technical University of Athens (B.S. in electrical engineering) and the University of California, San Diego (Ph.D. in computer science).
+Prior to my current position, I held faculty appointments at the University of California, Los Angeles (UCLA) and the University of Athens.
+I received my Bachelor of Science in electrical engineering from the National Technical University of Athens and my Doctor of Philosophy in computer science from the University of California, San Diego (UCSD).

 Teaching